Jalastin/ECS-189L-Project/ProjectDocument.md

 ## Game Feel (Justin)

 - Majority of the content related to game feel are SerializeField’s, which makes it significantly easier to modify later during playtesting.
+- **Disclaimer**: In this section, I link variables related to game feel to their corresponding SerializeField variables in the code.
+The numbers in the code **do not** match up with their actual values, which have been modified in the Unity Inspector.

 ### Player and Pearls

-- There is a 0.3s teleportDelay before the Player is teleported to the location of a Pearl.
+- There is a 0.3s [teleportDelay](https://github.com/Jalastin/ECS-189L-Project/blob/8a662e6616189e13f05c00a901992035c699f5c2/ECS%20189L%20Game/Assets/Scripts/Pearl%20Scripts/PearlController.cs#L10) before the Player is teleported to the location of a Pearl.
 This was added so that teleportation wasn't completely trivial (ie. when there is no delay), while still being short enough to not have too long of a lag time between pearl collision and player teleportation.

-- Originally I picked an arbitrary max force for the pearls, 250f.
+- Originally I picked an arbitrary [max force](https://github.com/Jalastin/ECS-189L-Project/blob/8a662e6616189e13f05c00a901992035c699f5c2/ECS%20189L%20Game/Assets/Scripts/PlayerController.cs#L9) for the pearls, 250f.
 However after the majority of play testers reported that the pearl was too slow, I increased the max force to 350f.
 Any force higher than this however was too much, as it made the majority of our levels too trivial.
 At 400f I was able to throw a pearl hard enough to skip the first zone entirely!

-- I kept the gravity of both the Projectile and Player the same: 1.
+- I kept the gravity of both the Projectile and Player's Rigidbody2D's the same: 1.
 The only thing I changed was their masses.
 I settled on a mass of 2 for the Player and 0.2 for the Pearl.
 Any more felt too sluggish, and any less felt too light / floaty.

 - One design choice I kept was the fact that the Player keeps its velocity as it continually falls, even after repeated teleportation.
 This makes vertically climbing sections of the map much more difficult, as the Player falls harder and harder when spamming pearls up vertical sections.
 This comes into play in the final area of the level with the final area's tree.